DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 ## Health and social care

-As a health and social care teacher you'll help pupils to understand aspects of personal development and teach them about major life changes and sources of support.
+As a health and social care teacher you'll help pupils to understand aspects of personal development and teach them how to handle major life changes and ways to find support during them.

 You can <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=health_and_social_care&button=#funding-widget">explore what teaching a health and care lesson could look like</a>.